jjjhill/react-static-timeline/README.md

 ## Completely custom popup

 If you don't want to use the default popup altogether, set props.popupEnabled to false.
-Then, using the props.onEventDisplay callback, you can whatever you want.
+Then, using the props.onEventDisplay callback, you can do whatever you want.
 The function provides the leftPct and rightPct which you can use to position something within the container, directly above/below the event that was hovered.

 Example here: